-Many students not necessarily from the IT or CS or computer engineering academic backgrounds, but other related domains apply for MS in CS.
+Many students not necessarily are from the IT or CS or computer engineering academic backgrounds, but other related domains apply for MS in CS.
 Owing to this, CS is among the most competitive courses in the world, with most students targeting the same top schools for admissions.

 Some universities are rigid about their eligibility for CS course and categorically mention students from non-CS backgrounds to apply to other courses.
 For example, SJSU, UPenn, NEU.
 However, many do not explicitly mention this criterion, like Columbia University, wherein their application forms have questions like have you studied operation systems, data structure, and other CS-related courses in your undergrad.

-If you do secure admission to the MS in CS course despite being from a non-CS background, often universities outline mandatory pre-requisite courses.
+If you do secure admission to the MS in abroad for CS course despite being from a non-CS background, often universities outline mandatory pre-requisite courses.
 You are expected to take these irrespective of your knowledge of the domain as the specific course is not stated in your transcripts.
 For example, universities like ASU, UT Dallas, UIC, RIT, and others.
 The pre-requisite courses, therefore, increase your total cost of education and duration of the study.

 To help you get more clarity on your options, let us consider a parallel analogy to the Indian scenario.
 Viewing your academic profile, you may secure admission for EE/ECE/CE fields in IIT Bombay.
 However, you get shortlisted for computer science to colleges like VJTI, SRM, PICT, etc. In such a situation, what would you choose?
 The brand or the course?

 Let us weigh the pros and cons of your choices:

 - If you apply for Electronics and Communications Engineering (ECE):